 Reasons to Reschedule a CISA Exam

 After you have registered to take the CISA exam, paid the CISA fees, and scheduled your exam appointment, you might have to reschedule.
-But don’t fret, because the process to reschedule a CISA exam is easy.
+But don’t fret because the process of rescheduling a CISA exam is easy.

 Furthermore, the ISACA doesn’t ask about the reasons for rescheduling a CISA exam.
-That is, you can reschedule for sickness, work or personal conflicts, or even because you don’t feel ready.
+You can reschedule for sickness, work or personal conflicts, or even because you don’t feel ready.
 However, you do need to keep these restrictions in mind:

 You must reschedule your CISA exam at least 48 hours before your originally scheduled test appointment.
 Otherwise, if you reschedule less than 48 hours in advance, you’ll forfeit your registration fees.
 And then, you’ll have to pay those fees again to re-register for a new exam date.